 How to Apply

-Applications for the main DTP studentship competition (for October 2017 entry) are now open.
-The deadline for applications is Monday 9th January 2017, interviews will likely take place either during the week of 13th February 2017 or the week of 20th Februry 2017.
+Applications for the main DTP studentship competition (for October 2017 entry) are now closed and we are currently in the process of assessing applications.
+Interviews will take place during the week of 20th February 2017.

 We also advertise a number of fully funded NERC industrial CASE projects, these projects have their own application deadlines and are identified by the £££ in the project list on the Browse Projects page.
 Applications for these projects should be made to the department hosting the project and not the DTP, the application procedure outlined below is for DTP projects only.

 If you wish to be considered for one of the projects proposed in the Leeds/York DTP, the application process is set out in Steps 1-4 below.
 Please note that you should apply to Leeds in the first instance even if the academic you wish to work with is based at York.